hubmapconsortium/antibody-api/README.md

 ### Get the Latest code
-Login to the target machine and get the latest version of the code from the GitHub repository.
+Login to the deployment machine (in this case 'dev') and get the latest version of the code from the GitHub repository.
+For production the deployment machine is 'ingest.hubmapconsortium.org'.
 ```bash
 # Access the server, switch accounts and go to the server directory
 $ ssh -i ~/.ssh/id_rsa_e2c.pem cpk36@ingest.dev.hubmapconsortium.org